erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 \right)
 \end{eqnarray}

-Leve et al. use vector-dyadic notation for the above equations and introduce it in a section of [@LeveSpacecraftMomentumControl2015, sec.
-4.1].
+Leve et al. use vector-dyadic notation [@LeveSpacecraftMomentumControl2015, sec.
+4.1] for the above equations.
-For a basic understanding it is best to ignore the dyadic notation, summations etc. and focus on the following symbols:
+For a basic understanding it is best to disregard the dyadic notation, summations etc. and focus on the following symbols:

 - $\mathbf{H}$: angular momentum of the spacecraft
 - $\mathbf{\omega}$: angular velocity of the spacecraft